All Episodes

 The legislation says silence or lack of resistance does not constitute consent.

-Under the bill, someone who is drunk, drugged, unconscious, or asleep, cannot grant consent.
+Under the bill, someone who is drunk, drugged, unconscious, or asleep cannot grant consent.

-What happens if that person's the aggressor?
+What happens if that person is the aggressor?

-Well, you you know that happens.
+Well, you know that happens.

-The AP reported, and universities with similar policies have outlined examples as a nod of the head or moving in closer to the person.
+And universities with similar policies have outlined examples as a nod of the head or moving in closer to the person.

-So you don't have to say, yes, I agree it's okay.
+So you don't have to say, yes, I agree, it's okay.

 You can nod your head.